 Finding a Carrier Infinity Heat Pump Dealer

 My first call was to the company that sold me both the furnace in 1997 and the air conditioner in 2017.
-The company had one many Readers’ Choice awards in previous decads but this time around I was not impressed.
+The company had won many Readers’ Choice awards in previous decades but this time around I was not impressed.
 The owner told me three things that convinced me to look elsewhere:

 It may be that HVAC installers haven’t kept up with the technology.
 Or it could be that many installers don’t speak well of heat pumps in cold climates because they would rather sell you something they understand, or have lots of in stock, namely a furnace!

 The Carrier brand is no good.
 I’ve found this with several dealers.
 If the dealer sells one brand, they talk down the other brands.
 In this case, my dealer had sold me a Bryant (i.e. Carrier) furnace 22 years earlier, while disparaging brands such as York and Goodman.
 Since then, Carrier had problems with a small number of their furnaces suffering from a cracked heat exchanger, many of which likely resulted from HVAC companies installing too large a furnace for the space being heated.
 It was this problem, the dealer claimed, that made him drop Carrier as a brand and move to Goodman instead, a brand he had disparaged two decades earlier.
 My guess was that he moved to Goodman because their furnaces and AC units are cheaper than Carrier units and he could translate his once great reputation into a bigger mark-up.
 My experience with my Bryant [Carrier] furnace up to then, and my experience with my Carrier Infinity Heat Pump since, have both been positive, and I know Carrier is a top brand in terms of quality control, dealer selection, and energy efficiency.
 (It’s also possible that the company disqualified the dealer.)